 ARTS FIRST Professional Development for Classroom Teachers

 Professional Development Classes on the fine arts and arts integration are offered several times a year for classroom teachers.
 They are usually 18 hours over three days.
 Public and private school teachers are invited to attend for a small fee.
-DOE teachers can sign up to receive PDERI credit for these classes.
+State of Hawaii Department of Education (DOE) teachers can sign up to receive PDERI credit for these classes.
 The goal is to help teachers gain the knowledge, skills, and confidence necessary to teach standards-based fine arts in their own classrooms.

 Past classes have included: